Darren Lehmann: Playing for Australia

 Lehmann retained his position, however, in the ODI team, and scored another century during the West Indies tour.
 He went on to the 1999 World Cup, where he played in every match bar one where he was injured, and hit the winning runs in the final.
-However, upon his return to Australia, he was dropped from the ODI team in favour of Damien Martyn, who was the reserve batsman.
+However, upon his return to Australia, he was dropped from the ODI team in favour of Damien Martyn.
 Lehmann spent the 1999/2000 international season out of the team, and was not given an opportunity again until the 2000/01 season.
 During that season Australia was in dominant form, winning all five Tests.
-Captain Steve Waugh took the opportunity to introduce a rotation system for the ODI series, and Lehmann was allowed regular matches as all members of the team were periodically rested.
-Despite topping the averages and Steve Waugh having the lowest among the batsmen during the round-robin stages of the triangular tournament, Lehmann was dropped for the finals series, as he was the least senior batsman in the team.
-Lehmann did not receive further chances in the Test format either, as Matthew Hayden, Damien Martyn and Simon Katich were all recalled in 2000 and 2001 when other players were dropped.
-Following Hayden's heavy scoring in the 2001 Border–Gavaskar Trophy in India, he was afforded a place in the ODI squad, and Lehmann was removed altogether from the squad during the 2001/02 season.
-Australia however faltered during the campaign, and Lehmann was recalled for the final match of the series, in which he top scored.
-After Australia failed to qualify for the finals, batsmen Mark and Steve Waugh were dropped from the ODI team, and Lehmann's ODI position became permanent.
+Following Matthew Hayden's heavy scoring in the 2001 Border–Gavaskar Trophy in India, he was afforded a place in the ODI squad ahead of Lehmann, who recalled for the final match of the series, in which he top scored.